Have you ever heard of isomorphic keyboards?

 Check the Dodeka Stellar out here and radically improve the way you make music.

-This article was originally published at Dodeka Blog as “4 Reasons why Isomorphic Piano Keyboards Can Revolutionise Your Music” on July 13, 2018.
+This article was originally published on Dodeka Music Blog as “4 Reasons why Isomorphic Piano Keyboards Can Revolutionise Your Music” on July 13, 2018.